 E: Is that record coming out anytime soon.

 D: How did you and Phil come to meet each other since he's such a huge...

-The rest of this article is only available with an archive subscription or by purchasing back issue #29.
+The rest of this article is only available with a Basic or Premium subscription, or by purchasing back issue #29.
 For an upcoming year's free subscription, and our current issue on PDF...